-OS8.
-The following design principles should be reflected in proposals for this site -

-The overall approach to built form, street layout and landscape and dwelling density should aim to minimise the visual impact of the development and integrate it sensitively with the surrounding area.

-- The developers should incorporate effective renewable and low energy solutions within the new development to help offset additional carbon usage associated with the site. - Appropriate highway interfaces, traffic calming and pedestrian and cyclist safety measures should be provided to further reduce the impact of the increased traffic associated with the development in accordance with the Highway Authority Design Guidance. - Garage size and off-street parking should comply with Highways Authority/Local Authority policies in relation to these matters that are current at the time of construction.
+- further details of the 'ecological enhancement area' proposed immediately south of the site and whether it would involve works that would impact on earthworks and below-ground remains. - OS8.
+The following design principles shall be reflected in proposals for this site - - The overall approach to built form, street layout and landscape and dwelling density shall aim to minimise the visual impact of the development and integrate it sensitively with the surrounding area. - The developers shall incorporate effective renewable and low energy solutions within the new development to help offset additional carbon usage associated with the site. - Appropriate highway interfaces, traffic calming and pedestrian and cyclist safety measures shall be provided to further reduce the impact of the increased traffic associated with the development in accordance with the Highway Authority Design Guidance. - Garage size and off-street parking shall comply with Highways Authority/Local Authority policies in relation to these matters that are current at the time of construction.